opendatabs/ods-utils-py/README.md

 ## Usage

-Here’s a simple example to retrieve the number of datasets:
+Here's a simple example to retrieve the number of datasets:

 ```python
 import ods_utils_py as ods_utils